NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --float-albedo
     Float the albedo for each pixel.
 Will give incorrect results if only one image is present.
+The albedo is normalized, its nominal value is 1.

 --float-exposure
     Float the exposure for each image.
 Will give incorrect results